 When creating the initial set of tarballs, the release manager will also create the first set of signatures.
 While the tarballs themselves may be built on people.apache.org, it is important that the signatures are not generated there.
 Signing tarballs requires a private key, and storing private keys on ASF hardware is strongly discouraged.
 After signing the tarballs (using the process below) the release manager should upload the signatures to the preliminary distribution location, and place them in the same directory as the tarballs.

 Before a release is officially made public, it must receive three +1 votes from members of the Subversion PMC.
 In addition, as a matter of project policy, we require testing and signatures from at least three PMC members on each of the major platforms we support: Windows and *nix.
+For -alpha and -beta releases, we still require at least one +1 vote on each major platform we support, but waive the requirement for three signers on each platform.
+(The requirement for at least three signers in total remains.)
 Members of the PMC, as well as enthusiastic community members are encourages to download the tarballs from the preliminary distribution location, run the tests, and then provide their signatures.
 The public keys for these signatures should be included in the ASF LDAP instance through id.apache.org.
 (A list of the current public keys for members of the Subversion PMC is autogenerated from LDAP each day.)

 Signing a tarball means that you assert certain things about it.
 When announcing your signature, indicate in the mail what steps you've taken to verify that the tarball is correct, such as verifying the contents against the proper tag in the repository.
 Running make check over all RA layers and FS backends is also a good idea, as well as building and testing the bindings.

 To obtain the release candidate, check out a working copy of https://dist.apache.org/repos/dist/dev/subversion.
 Verify the release manager's PGP signatures on the tarballs. release.py automates this step: